 You saved up to have the ultimate lash-enhancing procedure, extensions, expecting to wake up with perfect lashes for at least a few weeks.
 But your extensions are falling out at an alarming rate, and you’re worried you won’t have any left soon.
-If you can find the cause, maybe you can stop the shedding.
+In such cases, it’s only normal to wonder:

-So, you want an answer to your burning question: Why are my lash extensions falling out?
+Why are my lash extensions falling out?
+How can I fix it?

 Lash extensions are supposed to slowly fall out (heartbreakingly, there’s no way to keep them forever), but something’s wrong if yours drop so fast that your lash line is noticeably skimpier by the day.
 Let’s go over what might be making your extensions fall out early, so you have a chance of holding on to what’s left for longer.